- Purchase the complete Expat Arrivals France Guide (PDF)

 Tourist visa for France

-France falls within the Schengen Area, and as such nationals of appointed countries do not need to apply for a tourist visa prior to arrival if planning to stay in the country for under 90 days.
+France falls within the Schengen Area.
+As such nationals of appointed countries do not need to apply for a tourist visa before arrival if planning to stay in the country for under 90 days.
 This includes citizens of European Union countries, the European Economic Area, Switzerland, the USA, Canada, Australia, New Zealand and others.

 Schengen visa for France